Gendered violence

 - their roles in the workplace, home or public life.

 Gendered violence comes in many forms.
 It can range from comments and gestures to physical assault.
-It can occur through virtual platforms.
+It can occur through digital platforms and may not be connected to work.
 It can include:

 - sexual harassment and assault